Merit Scholarships and Scores: Does Test Prep Pay Off?

 Types of Scholarships

 Every university has financial aid programs to allow students in need to be able to attend.
 There are two general types of financial aid programs: need-based and merit-based.
 Need-based financial aid is determined by the college tuition amount minus a family’s expected financial contribution (calculated via the FAFSA).
 Merit scholarships are awarded based on academic achievements.
 The qualifications for scholarships typically consist of at least two things – high school GPA and test scores.
 While GPA is important in regards to financial aid, a high SAT or ACT test score can also help you earn merit scholarships.
+The two reinforce each other: strong classroom academics raise ACT and SAT scores at the same time.

 Merit Scholarships